rotoxl/flutter_magic/README.md

 	* added (static) Planets API in 3 flavours
 	* added (static) Places API
 * detail window
-	* more styles: heroStyle + compareStyle
+	* more templates: heroStyle + compareStyle + match
 	* poster photos are wiser now, if the image is a png it doesn't show a border
 	* open main image
 	* images widget